opensearch-project/documentation-website/_security/access-control/rest-layer-authz.md

 REST layer authorization provides cluster administrators with the ability to grant or revoke access to specific endpoints in a cluster.
 To achieve this, the route to the resource uses a unique name.

-To facilitate REST layer authorization, OpenSearch introduces the idea of [`NamedRoute`](https://github.com/opensearch-project/OpenSearch/blob/main/server/src/main/java/org/opensearch/rest/NamedRoute.java) for route registration.
-For developers, this standard requires a new method for registering routes that utilizes a unique name.
+To facilitate REST layer authorization, the OpenSearch Project has introduced the idea of [`NamedRoute`](https://github.com/opensearch-project/OpenSearch/blob/main/server/src/main/java/org/opensearch/rest/NamedRoute.java) for route registration.
+For developers, this standard requires a new method of registering routes that uses a unique name.
 While transport actions typically consist of a method name, a part, and a corresponding transport action, this new implementation requires a method name, a part, and a unique name for the route.
-As the name suggests, it is essential that it be unique among all plugins and extensions or, in other words, not registered for any other route.
+As the name suggests, it is essential that it be unique among all plugins and extensions or, in other words, not registered to any other route.

 For example, consider the following route for an Anomaly Detection resource: